lnabzdyk/persecution-site/_posts/2017-09-28-article-post.md

 layout: default
 title:  South Korea Testimony
 date:   2017-09-28
-opening: After Gyeong Ju Son, a young woman from North Korea, gave her moving testimony at The Third Lausanne Congress on World Evangelization in Cape Town in October 2010, the 4200 participants from over 190 countries, came away stunned—many moved to tears.
+opening: After Gyeong Ju Son, a young woman from North Korea, gave her moving testimony at The Third Lausanne Congress on World Evangelization in Cape Town in October 2010, the 4200 participants from over 190 countries...
 ---
 > And now, compelled by the Spirit, I am going to Jerusalem, not knowing what will happen to me there.
 I only know that in every city the Holy Spirit warns me that prison and hardships are facing me.
 I consider my life worth nothing to me; my only aim is to finish the race and complete the task the Lord Jesus has given me—the task of testifying to the good news of God’s grace.
 Acts 20:22-24
 >